 The Central Park fresh water spring photograph by James Reuel Smith at West 109th Street, (150 feet east of) Eighth Avenue, Harlem, New York, on March 18, 1901.
-Become an Continue Reading →
+Become a Continue Reading →

 James Reuel Smith was an interesting guy, from the late 19th to the early 20th century, he painstakingly photographed the Wecksquaesgeek Indian water springs and wells in Harlem, all over New York City Continue Reading →

 Grading left some lots below street level grading at 117th Street and Fifth Avenue in Harlem, NY.
-Become an Harlem World Insider – Sign-Up For Our Newsletter!
+Become a Harlem insider – Sign-Up for our Newsletter!

 A great photograph by Harlem documentarian James Reuel Smith of the I. Kunz’s Well, (80 feet west), at 6th Street at West 138th Street, in Harlem, New York, on April 21, 1898.
 Continue Reading →

 A photograph of the Central Park natural Spring entrance by photographed by James Reuel Smith at West 109th Street at Eighth Avenue in central Harlem, NY, on March 18, 1901.
 Become Continue Reading →